fatihbalsoy/solarsystem-js/README.md

 ## Solar Experience Tool ##

-The Solar Experience Tool is currently in beta, which is not stable.
-The only stabilized feature is the info inside it.
-To open one, you'll need to use numbers according to the order of the planets (See Above in Info).
+The Solar Experience Tool displays information about the planets.
+To open one, you'll need to hold the numbers on your keyboard according to the order of the planets (See above).
 The following is featured in the Tool-box:

 * Name
 * Type